cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Cloud Native Storage covers a broad set of technologies that are bucketed into presented storage and accessed storage.
-Presented storage is storage made available to workloads such as volumes and includes block stores, filesystems and shared file systems.
+Presented storage is storage made available to workloads such as volumes and includes block stores, file systems and shared file systems.
 Access storage is storage that is accessed via an application API, and includes object stores, key value stores, and databases.